All About TOPIK Test 2023

 TOPIK is valid for 2 years only from the date of test result notifications.

-Once this expires, you require retaking it to count officially.
+Once this expires, you are required to retake it to count officially.

 They hold the examination six times yearly, mainly on Sunday, with no scheduled date changes.